-The installation was eligible for payback under the Government’s Domestic Renewable Heat Incentive (RHI) scheme.
+The installation was eligible for payback under the Government’s Domestic Renewable Heat Incentive (RHI: this scheme has now closed – please visit this page to explore other funding).
 The RHI payment that Ben will receive is around £3,500 in the first year, and he will continue to receive, index-linked quarterly payments for seven years.
 The payments alone will more than cover the installation costs, plus, Ben will save almost £900 a year in fuel costs compared to oil for the life of the system.

 Providing Ben with further self-sufficiency, Source CHP installed a 6kW solar PV array on the roof of the barn.
 The set up generates electricity throughout the day, supplementing the electrical use of the ground source heat pump and providing an additional source of income through the Feed-in-Tariff.

 Source CHP were able to support Ben with the commissioning of the ground source heat pump and provided a full system handover leaving him comfortable with the running of the system.
-They also supported his applications for the Renewable Heat Incentive (RHI) and the Feed-in-Tariff.
+They also supported his applications for the Renewable Heat Incentive (RHI: this scheme has now closed) and the Feed-in-Tariff.